Have Yourself A Simpler Little Christmas

 Simple Christmas Dinner

 And remember it’s just one day.
 Don’t spend loads on ‘special food’ – you’ll end up eating it for days (or throwing it away).
-Immediately after the big day you’ll want to eat lighter and all the cakes, chocolate etc feel like a burden.
+Immediately after the big day you’ll want to eat lighter and all the cakes, chocolate etc will only fill you with guilt.

 Don’t be afraid to delegate or ask for help.
 Who can take something off your plate?
 Your partner may not wrap gifts as pretty as you or might have a different idea of what to buy his mother, but if it frees you up to do other things – let go of perfection and take help in whatever form it comes.